St. Louis Rams: 2001: Third Super Bowl and loss to the Patriots

-In 2001, the “Max Q” Rams went 14–2 (including a spectacular 8–0 on the road), led not only by a sensational offense (their third straight year of scoring 500 or more points), but a good defense as well, coached by Lovie Smith and led by Adam Archuleta.
+In 2001, the “Max Q” Rams went 14–2 (8–0 on the road), led not only by a strong offense (their third straight year of scoring 500 or more points), but a good defense as well, coached by Lovie Smith and led by Adam Archuleta.
 After handling the Green Bay Packers in the divisional playoffs, the Rams fought off the Philadelphia Eagles in the NFC Championship Game 29–24 to reach their second Super Bowl in three seasons.
 Their opponents in Super Bowl XXXVI would be the New England Patriots who, much as the Rams had had two years previous, had enjoyed a Cinderella playoff run, highlighted by a dramatic and controversial 16–13 divisional playoff win against the Oakland Raiders.

 The talent-laden Rams appeared to be primed to become the first professional football dynasty of the 21st century.
 It was however, the Patriots who began their dynasty that night.
 They went on to win three Super Bowls in a four-year span, and have played in nine since the 2001 season as of 2020.
 Despite being a 14-point favorite, the Rams were dominated by the Patriots for most of the game.
 The Patriots chipped the Rams wideouts and running backs, disrupting their precision passing patterns.
 They also beat up Kurt Warner, forcing him into uncharacteristic mistakes, including a 47-yard touchdown interception return by Ty Law.

 In the fourth quarter, the Rams mounted a comeback attempt.
 Two plays after an apparent game-clinching 95-yard fumble return by the Patriots was reversed on a penalty, Kurt Warner scored on a two-yard keeper to bring the Rams to within seven points, 17–10.
 After holding the Patriots on the next drive, the Rams were in much the same situation as they had been against Tennessee.
 Warner came through once again, quickly leading the Rams on a dramatic drive culminating in a 26-yard touchdown pass to Ricky Proehl.
 The extra point by Jeff Wilkins tied the game at 17 with 90 seconds left.

 With the Patriots holding no timeouts and the Rams having seized the momentum, overtime seemed assured.
 Fox Sports commentator John Madden opined that the Patriots should run out the clock to end regulation time.
-Nevertheless, quarterback Tom Brady led the Patriots down the field, completing all but one pass (an intentional spike to stop the clock) before Adam Vinatieri’s last-second 48-yard field goal defeated the Rams 20–17.
+Nevertheless, quarterback Tom Brady led the Patriots down the field, completing all but one pass (an intentional spike to stop the clock) before Adam Vinatieri's last-second 48-yard field goal defeated the Rams 20–17.

 Super Bowl XXXVI later became part of the wider 2007 National Football League videotaping controversy, also known as “Spygate".
 The Boston Herald reported, citing an unnamed source, that the Patriots had taped the Rams’ walkthrough practice prior to the game.
 After further investigation, the league determined that no tape of the Rams’ Super Bowl walkthrough was made, and the Herald later issued an apology in 2008 for the article.